evolvingstuff/vdw2/content/posts/water-dispersible-forms-of-vitamins-a-d-e-and-k-are-better.md

 For best results, many supplements should be taken in water-dispersible forms

-&nbsp; &nbsp; &nbsp; &nbsp; such as: all of the fat soluble vitamins, Omega-3, <a href="/posts/resveratrol-improves-health-vitamin-d-receptor-etc-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Resveratrol improves health (Vitamin D receptor, etc.) - many studies">Resveratrol</a>, <a href="/posts/glutathione-and-vitamin-d-synergism-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Glutathione and Vitamin D synergism - many studies">Glutathione</a>, etc.
+&nbsp; &nbsp; &nbsp; &nbsp; such as: all of the fat soluble vitamins, Omega-3, <a href="/posts/resveratrol-improves-health-vitamin-d-receptor-etc-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Resveratrol improves health (Vitamin D receptor, etc.) - many studies">Resveratrol</a>, [Glutathione](/posts/glutathione-and-vitamin-d-synergism-many-studies), etc.

 1) More bioavailable (see below: +10% to +50%)